open-needs/open-needs-ide/docs/settings.rst

 :needls.pythonPath: Python path used to install `Open-Needs-IDE:needls`.
 Default system python path `/usr/bin/python` will be used if this setting is not configured.

+:needls.confPath: Custom configuration file path like conf.py.
+This can an absolute path or relative path!
+It's optional, default is conf.py in document root.

 Supported variables
 -------------------
 **Open-Needs IDE** supports the usage of template variables, which get replaced during runtime.